crate/cratedb-guide/docs/performance/index.md

 optimization
 ```
 +++
-Optimally design your SQL query statements for maximum performance and
+Design SQL statements for maximum performance and lower resource usage.
-less resource consumption.
-When milliseconds matter, or otherwise a query using too many resources
-would set your cluster on fire.
+Applicable when latency matters, or when a resource‑heavy query could
+overload your cluster.
 ::::

 :::::